Assessment Tools and Apps

 “Success is the sum of small efforts, repeated day in and day out.” - Robert Collier

 In my book, The 30 Goals Challenge for Teachers, I encourage teachers to reflect on the way they assess their students for Goal 17: Re-evaluate Value.
 Assessment shouldn't make students feel like quitting.
 Instead, assessment should help students celebrate the learning they've grasped and reflect on their journey achieving that learning.
 Assessment should also offer insight on which areas students need to strive to grasp and help them find solutions on the best way they can overcome the obstacles that have prevented them from achieving that knowledge.
-Formative assessment can help motivate students to continue their learning journeys and strive to learn more!
 Below is a slide presentation (free to download) and bookmarks to provide you with ideas!

 - Many tool and apps help students receive ongoing assessment in engaging ways.
 Try assessing students regularly with these options- clickers, exit tickets, admission slips, ongoing portfolios, student response systems, graphic organizers, peer feedback, self-evaluation, draw responses, games, and quizzes.